ARTS

 ADA 4MR Grade 12, Drama (University/College)

 This course requires students to experiment with forms and conventions in dramatic literature, and to create, script, and present original and adapted works.
-Students will do research on dramatic forms, conventions, themes, and theories of acting and directing from different historical periods, and apply their knowledge of these in interpreting dramatic literature, including Canadian works and works from various cultures in the late twentieth century.
-Students will also examine the significance of dramatic arts in various cultures.
+Students will students will explore theories of acting, directing as well as dramatic conventions.

 ADA 4ER Grade 12, Drama (Workplace)